styel07/Secret-Number-Generator/README.md

 # Secret Number Generator

-_fork and clone your own fork of this repo, then push to your own github account._

 Gets a random number between 0 and 1000000 (inclusive).
 Gets that same random number every time the functon is invoked